Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ![sample-wave](testing-code/wave2.png)

-I was left with one alterts "device dependent event handler from the Javascript I use [link here to page](https://stackoverflow.com/questions/23857507/how-to-trigger-a-phone-call-on-button-click-in-a-php-website) as this is Javascript and in the course we not dealt with this yet.
-I have to pass on this alert.
+I was left with one alterts "device dependent event handler from the Javascript".
+I used the following code. [link here to page](https://stackoverflow.com/questions/23857507/how-to-trigger-a-phone-call-on-button-click-in-a-php-website)
+As this is Javascript and in the course we have not dealt with this yet, I have to pass on this alert.
 This is something I will need to come back to and fix later in the course.
-I try to google some helpful information but couldn't find anything that was a simple fix without getting into Javascript.
+I tried to google some helpfully information but couldn't find anything that was a simple fix without getting into Javascript.

 ![alerts](testing-code/alerts-javascript.png)